homacs/org.cakelab.blender.io/doc/README.txt

 --------------------------------------
 1. Get a .blend file of the new version (e.g. save the default file)
 2. Copy that file to org.cakelab.blender.io/versions/NEW_VERSION.blend (its temporary for now)
-3. Add a test project as target for generated classes
+3. Add a temporary test project as target for generated classes
-4. Adjust Launcher or script to do a test generation run into that target project
+4. Adjust Eclipse run configuration or script to do a test generation run into that target project
 5. Execute generator
 6. Adjust versions/NEW_VERSION.blend according to version range given in output of generator
 7. Validate generated output

 VII.
 Update and Test Demo Application
 ------------------------------------
-1. Update the launcher or script to write generated classes to JavaBlendViewer/gen
+1. Update the launcher or script to write generated classes to org.cakelab.blender.dna/src
-2. Open a shell (!) and remove the content of JavaBlendViewer/gen
+2. Open a shell (!) and remove the content of org.cakelab.blender.dna/src (necessary to prevent git plugin to interfere)
 3. Run generator to generate dna classes.
-4. Open the example .blend files in JavaBlendViewer/examples in new Blender version and save them (now converted)
+4. Open the example .blend files in org.cakelab.blender.viewer/examples in new Blender version and save them (now converted)
 5. Refresh package view in IDE (so it actually sees changes)
 6. Test viewer
 7. Test Blender2Json converter